Hand-and-Machine/extruder-turtle/README.md

 # extruder-turtle

-OUTDATED DON'T USE!
+OLD AND UNSUPPORTED DON'T USE!
+USE EXTRUDER TURTLE RHINO INSTEAD.
 A Python package that uses the principles of 3D Turtle Geometry to generate GCODE for 3D-printed solids.

 ## Basic functionality